DedeMarantes/DedeMarantes/README.md

 - 👋 Hi, I’m @DedeMarantes
 - 🌱 I’m currently studying about DevOps, Infra and Networking
-- 💞️ I’m looking to work with Infra and Networking
+- 💞️ I’m looking to work with Networking and Infra
-- 📫 How to reach me ...
-- I got the CKA certification first try.
-89 score

 <!---
 DedeMarantes/DedeMarantes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.